 His son James Houston Hayes kept a diary in which he wrote that his father was Solomon Hayes and his mother was Milly Hester.2 The diary gives his father’s birth date as 4 September 1792.
 His mother’s birth date is written as 27 March 1801 in one place and 27 March 1797 in another (the latter being more likely).
 He wrote his mother’s name as “Millard”, “Milliard”, and “Milly” in three different places, and that “they was both raised in North Carolina.”
 The diary also lists the children of the marriage with their birth dates.

 The same diary gives his parents’ marriage date as 5 November 1814.
 Like many of the dates in his diary, this is close but not completely accurate.
-The marriage bond in Granville County, North Carolina for the marriage of Solomon Hays and Milly Hester is dated 8 November 1814.3 William Hester, her brother, was the bondsman, her father having died two years earlier.
+The marriage bond in Granville County, North Carolina for the marriage of Solomon Hays and Milly Hester is dated three days later, on 8 November 1814.3 William Hester, her brother, was the bondsman, her father having died two years earlier.

 Solomon Hayes was enumerated in the Granville County 1820 census, heading a household of one male 26-45, one male 16-26, one male under 10, one female over 45, one female 26-45, one female 16-26, and two females under 10.
 The three youngest children are evidently his own Mary, Martha, and William.
 The three others in the household are probably his widowed mother and a younger brother and sister.
 His household was one of only 64 in the Tabb’s Creek district, along with those of his uncle Samuel Hayes and his brother-in-law William Hester.
 5 (Tabb’s Creek itself begins in eastern Granville, just east of Oxford, and runs southeast into what is now Vance County, where it empties into the Tar River.)

-On 7 February 1825 his brother-in-law William Hester deeded to Solomon Hayes 106½ acres on the waters of Fishing Creek in Granville County.6 I was unable to find any record of Solomon Hayes selling this land, but this appears to place him in Granville as late as early 1825.
+On 7 February 1825 his brother-in-law William Hester deeded to Solomon Hayes 106½ acres on the waters of Fishing Creek in Granville County.6 I was unable to find any record of Solomon Hayes selling this land, but this places him in Granville as late as early 1825.

 He evidently moved to McMinn County, Tennessee very shortly thereafter.
 The first four children, all born by 1822, give their birth place as North Carolina in later censuses, while the rest of the children, born 1824 and after, give Tennessee as their birth state.
 The family legend is that Solomon moved to Tennessee about 1825 with his widowed mother and younger sister Mary.
 What facts we can find seem to fit this legend.